-An experienced and pioneering orthopaedic surgeon specialising in the diagnosis and treatment of knee problems in children and adults, including sports injuries, anterior cruciate ligament tears, congenital knee problems and kneecap dislocation, based in Southampton.
+An experienced Southampton-based orthopaedic surgeon specialising in the diagnosis and treatment of sports injuries in children, adolescents and adults, including anterior cruciate ligament damage, meniscal injury, cartilage damage and unstable kneecaps.

-Areas covered for adult and paediatric knee surgery in Hampshire and Dorset
+Areas covered for the treatment of paediatric and adult sports injuries in Hampshire and Dorset

-Mr Sakthivel offers expert assessment and treatment for a wide range of conditions affecting the knee in children, adolescents and adults, Including:
+Mr Sakthivel offers investigation and treatment for a range of sports injuries affecting children, adolescents and adults, including: